tolaoniyangi/gis_for_designers-template/README.md

 ## Setting up your site

-#### Step 1: familiarize yourself with the structure of the site
+### Step 1: familiarize yourself with the structure of the site
 1. Review the template_site here: [centerforspatialresearch.github.io/template_site/](https://centerforspatialresearch.github.io/template_site/)
     - on the homepage, notice that there is (1) a header with a title, and link to an about page, (2) a grid of 'posts',and (3) a footer with the name and other key details about the site
     - in a sample post, notice that there is a central column of text with simple formatting and inline images and maps
-2. This website is being powered by content contained in [this](https://github.com/CenterForSpatialResearch/template_site)repository.
+2. This website is being powered by content contained in [this](https://github.com/CenterForSpatialResearch/template_site) repository.

     - the `_includes`, `_layout`, `_sass`, and `assets` folders contain the files that define the CSR template.
 You do not need to change any files inside these folders
     - the `_posts` folder is what contains the markdown files that will become individual pages on the website.